Basics > Overview

-For example, after a software repository on GitHub or Bitbucket is authorized and added as a project to the circleci.com SaaS application, every new commit triggers a build and automated tests in a clean container or VM configured for your requirements.
+After a software repository on GitHub or Bitbucket is authorized and added as a project to circleci.com, every code change triggers a build and automated tests in a clean container or VM configured for your requirements.
 CircleCI then sends an email notification of success or failure after the build and tests complete.
 CircleCI also includes integrated Slack, HipChat, Campfire, Flowdock, and IRC notifications.
-Code coverage results are available from the details page for any project for which a reporting library is added.
+Code test coverage results are available from the details page for any project for which a reporting library is added.